 Public speaking at meetings of the Planning and Building Standards Committee

-Applicants, agents, elected members and parties who have submitted representations on planning applications are allowed to speak at meetings of the Planning and Building Standards Committee.
+Applicants, agents, and third parties who have submitted representations on planning applications are allowed to speak at meetings of the Planning and Building Standards Committee.
+Also, any Member of the Council representing the Ward within which the application lies is allowed to speak.

 If you want to speak at these meetings you should read the public speaking procedures.